 Skills: Cryptography, smart contracts | Time: 50–70 hours | Tech: Solidity, Web3.js, React

-Build a crypto wallet with transaction signing, balance tracking, and smart contract interaction.
-Support multiple tokens, NFT display, and transaction history export.
+Build a crypto wallet with transaction signing, balance tracking, and ERC-20 token support.
+Add NFT display and transaction history export.
+Deploy a smart contract on a testnet to complete the end-to-end experience.

 26. Video Streaming Service